Ample is one of the newer kids on the block in meal replacements, but the product has a hook: it’s all made from whole

 Actually, that’s just one of the hooks.
 According to their website, there are three main goals with this product: to reduce inflammation, to improve gut health, and to minimize insulin spikes.
 The company was founded in 2015 by Connor Young, a gentlemen who once ran his own CrossFit gym, who found that most snack bars and meal replacements left his friends feeling drained and with poor digestion.

 He decided that instead of condemning packaged foods, he’d change packaged foods, and after a successful crowdfunding campaign he launched Ample.
 There’s also a ketogenic version called Ample K and a vegan version called Ample V, but we went with the original in this review.
-We’d heard about this product before, since it’s become relatively commonplace in discussions on meal replacements, but it takes an unusual approach to nutrition that emphasizes ingredients over micronutrients — though it also delivers a nice hit of really useful nutrients like Vitamin D, calcium, and magnesium.
+We’d heard about this product before, since it’s become relatively commonplace in discussions on meal replacements, and it takes an unusual approach to nutrition that emphasizes reducing inflammation, increasing antioxidants, and improving gut health.

 Ample Nutrition Info

 Ample comes in two sizes, 400 calories and 600 calories, and we picked up a 600-calorie bottle.
 It contains 36 grams of protein, 35 grams of carbohydrates (14 grams of fiber, 6 grams of sugar), and 35 grams of fat (15 grams saturated fat).
 There’s also 15 percent of the recommended daily intake of cholesterol.

 There are quite a few ingredients that I’ll try to separate by category.
 Note that this is Version 4.0.

 Protein: Grass-fed whey concentrate, pea protein, grass-fed hydrolyzed collagen protein.

-Fats: Coconut oil, high oleic sunflower oil, macadamia nut oil, omega-3 chia extract
+Fats: Coconut oil, high oleic sunflower oil, macadamia nut oil

-Carbohydrates: Sweet potato powder, tapioca dextrin, organic psyllium husk, chicory root fiber, acacia fiber
+Carbohydrates: Sweet potato powder, whole grain oat powder, tapioca dextrin, organic psyllium husk, chicory root fiber, acacia fiber

 Probiotics: 4 billion CFUs from six strains: Lactobacillus acidophilus, Lactobacillus paracasei, Bifidobacterium lactis, Bifidobacterium infantis, Lactobacillus rhamnosus, Bacillus coagulans.

-Fruits and Veggies: green banana powder, organic wheatgrass, organic barley grass, organic chlorella
+Fruits and Veggies: Zuvii™ green banana powder, organic wheatgrass, organic barley grass, organic chlorella

-Flavorings: dried honey, cocoa powder, lemon juice powder, cinnamon, sea salt, natural flavor, monk fruit extract, stevia extract
+Flavorings: Dried honey, lemon juice powder, cinnamon, sea salt, natural flavor, monk fruit extract, stevia extract

 Besides some sunflower lecithin and organic guar gum that’s pretty much it.